Pina

 impl<'a> ProcessAccountInfos<'a> for InitializeAccounts<'a> {

-fn process(&self, data: &[u8]) -> ProgramResult {
+fn process(self, data: &[u8]) -> ProgramResult {

 let _ = InitializeInstruction::try_from_bytes(data)?;